Local service page

 In Rest House Road, leaving the return near Brigade Road side open after the front panel looks complete.

-Choosing light mesh for premium terrace practice corners in Rest House Road when repeated impact needs stronger tension.
+Choosing light mesh for well-finished terrace practice corners in Rest House Road when repeated impact needs stronger tension.

 Closing every side in Rest House Road without leaving player entry or supervision space.

-Ignoring glass fronts, pedestrians, premium vehicles, visible facades, and narrow service edges while deciding height, anchor spacing, and corner finish.
+Ignoring glass fronts, pedestrians, well-finished vehicles, visible facades, and narrow service edges while deciding height, anchor spacing, and corner finish.

 Kids play in Rest House Road